 - Agricultural land owners adjacent to marijuana growing facilities will be forced to live next to a facility requiring armed guards and 24 hour surveillance.

-- Despite the legislatures efforts to eliminate liability or discrimination in employment involving a medical marijuana card holder it is unlikely National Corporation will change their zero tolerance policy towards drug use putting local business at a further disadvantage.
+- Despite the legislatures efforts to eliminate liability or discrimination in employment involving a medical marijuana card holder and soon recreational drug users, it is unlikely and dangerous for many local and national corporations to change their zero tolerance policy towards drugs use putting both local business and potential employees at a further disadvantage.